-The Australian Association of Social Workers is the professional representative body of social workers in Australia, with more than 7,500 members nation-wide.
+The Australian Association of Social Workers is the professional representative body of social workers in Australia, with more than 7,000 members.

 The AASW was formed as a national association in 1947.
 Throughout its 65 year history, the AASW has supported its membership through a changing profession.